Fear Factor: Other formats

 Five co-ed pairs of contestants competed as teams in the normal format, with one exception: contestants had to stay awake for the 48-hour duration of the competition.
-If a contestant fell asleep at any time before the final stunt was completed, his or her team would be eliminated.
+If a contestant fell asleep at any time before the final stunt was completed, their team would be eliminated.
 This was the only episode in the entire series (original or revived) in which contestants could be eliminated in the downtime between stunts.

 Million Dollar Heist: (season 6): Played in the regular teams format, but instead of competing for the normal $50,000 prize, teams would race head-to-head to "steal" up to $1,000,000 worth of gold from an armored truck submerged in water for their final stunt.
 The team that "stole" the most money's worth of gold within the time limit would win the combined amount of money collected by both teams.

 Home Invasion: This short segment was included at the end of each episode in season six.
 It involved Rogan going to different homes across America and challenging a family to compete in a stunt.
 Each stunt usually involved the contestants under a time limit (usually one minute) ingesting or bobbing in something foul or undesirable.
 If successful, the family would win up to $5,000 in the form of pre-loaded credit cards from Capital One.